data-science-hub/data-science-hub.github.io/guidelines.md

 Authors can start from this [generic template](https://github.com/essepuntato/rash/blob/master/template.html), which can be also found in the convenient [ZIP archive](https://rawgit.com/essepuntato/rash/master/rash.zip) containing the whole RASH package.
 Alternatively, these [guidelines for OpenOffice](https://rawgit.com/essepuntato/rash/master/documentation/rash-in-odt.odt) explain how to write a scholarly paper by using the basic features available in OpenOffice Writer, in a way that it can be converted into RASH by means of the [*RASH Online Conversion Service* (*ROCS*)](http://dasplab.cs.unibo.it/rocs) ([src](https://github.com/essepuntato/rash/tree/master/tools/rocs), [paper](https://rawgit.com/essepuntato/rash/master/papers/rash-poster-www2016.html)).

+##### Semantic Publishing

+This is optional, but we would like to encourage you to provide semantic (meta-)data with your scientific papers, but unfortunately no accepted standards, best practices, or nice tools exist for that yet.
+We are working to fix this.
+In the meantime, and if you are a bit experienced with RDF, we are very happy to receive your RDFa-enriched paper or a submission with separate RDF statements.
+We are also happy to help you with that, if you are not experienced with RDF.

+We hope to be able to provide more general and more user-friendly guidelines for semantic publishing in the near future.

 ##### Papers in Word or LaTeX

 We prefer HTML, but we also accept submissions in Word or LaTeX.
 In that case, please use the [official templates by IOS Press](http://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/).